The relevance of cognitive skills in football

 – think and act strategically

-Dr. Peter Görlich from TSG Hoffenheim says that today there is hardly any physical difference between an 18-year-old NLZ player and a professional, but that young players make wrong decisions in game situations up to 40% more often than professionals.
-That's why it's so important to improve perception functions.
+Dr. Peter Görlich from TSG Hoffenheim says that the difference between an 18-year-old junior player and a professional is hardly physical anymore, but that young players make wrong decisions in game situations up to 40% more often than professionals.
+That is why it is so important to improve perceptual functions.
 (Source: Görlich, TSG Hoffenheim, own study, https://www.digitale-exzellenz.de/smart-data-revolution-im-fusball/ )

-The majority of thought processes in football are carried out unconsciously and automatically, as many situations have already been trained for years.
-According to Prof. Dr. Jan Mayer believes that conscious thinking, which is significantly more strenuous and takes longer, will be implemented more quickly in the future.
+The majority of thought processes in football are unconscious and automated, as many situations have already been practiced for years.
+According to Prof. Dr. Jan Mayer, it is important that conscious thinking, which is much more strenuous and takes longer, is implemented more quickly in the future.
 (Source: Mayer, https://www.bdfl.de/images/ITK/2018/Mayer_2018.pdf )

-The training of executive functions is therefore given particular importance.
-However, Prof. Jocelyn Faubert and Lee Sidebottom from the Université de Montréal note in their article for the DFB Academy that there are currently few training resources that coaches can fall back on.
+Training executive functions is therefore given particular importance.
+However, in their article for the DFB Academy, Prof. Jocelyn Faubert and Lee Sidebottom from the Université de Montréal state that there are currently few training tools that coaches can use.
 (Source: Prof. Faubert, Sidebottom, 2019) .
-We were now able to change this with RESWITCH!
+We have now been able to change this with RESWITCH!

-“The game is getting faster and faster, the rooms are getting smaller.
-Who will act fastest under this time pressure?
+“The game is getting faster and the spaces are getting smaller.
+Who acts the fastest under this time pressure?
 Who has solutions ready?
-That's the future.
-Cognitive areas, that’s what you have to train in the U-teams”
+That is the future.
+Cognitive areas, that is what we need to train in the U-teams.”

 Author: Jonas Kumpan